B4UDW3RK5/Hackers/README.md

                      after replenishing the SNOOP space then HACK THE PLANET.

-                     Some cards modify how you draw cards, draw appropriately where the criteria in the card's Info Box are met, the effect of these cards apply to drawing from the DECK only & do not apply if you chose to move the card from the SNOOP space to your hand.
+                     Some cards modify how you draw cards, draw appropriately where the criteria in the card's INFO BOX are met, the effect of these cards apply to drawing from the DECK only & do not apply if you chose to move the card from the SNOOP space to your hand.